JakubIllner/jakubillner.github.io/_posts/2023-12-05-list-objects.markdown

 * The function uses PLSQL SDK procedure `DBMS_CLOUD_OCI_OBS_OBJECT_STORAGE.LIST_OBJECTS` to retrieve list of objects in a bucket.

-* As most OCI API calls, the procedure uses pagination to handle large number of objects.
-If there are multiple pages, the procedure returns `NEXT_START_WITH`, which has to be used with `L_START` parameter of the next procedure invocation.
+* As most OCI API calls, the procedure `DBMS_CLOUD_OCI_OBS_OBJECT_STORAGE.LIST_OBJECTS` uses pagination to handle large number of objects.
+If there are multiple pages, it returns `NEXT_START_WITH` in the response, which has to be used with `L_START` parameter of the next procedure invocation.
 Note that single call returns maximum of 1000 objects.

 * Output from the function is provided via `PIPE ROW` statement.
 A single `PIPE ROW` emits one row to the output. `RETURN` statement must not return any value.